Orishatukeh Faduma: Personal life

 In September 1895, he married one of the teachers at the Peabody Academy, Henrietta Adams.
-They had two children named Omojowu, born in 1902, and the other Du Bois, born in 1922, who was most likely named after the American scholar and civil rights activist, W. E. B. Du Bois.
+They had two children named Omojowu, born in 1902, and Du Bois, born in 1922, who was most likely named after the American scholar and civil rights activist, W. E. B. Du Bois.

 Faduma died in 1946 and was buried in High Point, North Carolina.